 There is no greater way to cool off on a hot afternoon than to jump into a refreshing pool.
 But the dangers of swimming pools cannot be overlooked, especially if you lack pool safety equipment.
 Over 350 children less than 5 years of age drown in swimming pools.

 Approximately 90 percent of child drownings involve swimming pools and 60-70 percent occurs in ground level residential pools.
 And it is not just your own pool that can be dangerous.
 About 50 percent of child drownings occur in the backyard pools of neighbors, family members or friends.

-If you are thinking about building a pool in your backyard, consider the risks to the young children around you.
+If you’re thinking about building a pool in your backyard, consider the risks to the young children around you.
 My recommendation: wait until your child is at least six years old and has taken formal swimming lessons.
 Then, if you still want a pool, go for it.
 Just be sure to learn the important safety rules and get the necessary safety equipment from this list.

 A fence around your pool is a critical factor in drowning prevention.
 Pools without fences are much more dangerous because access to unsupervised children cannot be controlled.
 Several features on your fence must be present to make it an effective barrier.